ANL-CESAR/XSBench/README.txt

 Verification mode uses a RNG with a static seed.
 The randomized lookup parameters are generated within a critical region.
 This ensures that the same set of lookups are performed regardless of the number of threads used.
-Then, after each lookup is completed, another brief critical region is entered where each part of the macroscopic lookup array (of doubles) are cast to 64-bit unsigned integers and then added to a running 64-bit unsigned integer hash.
-The casting is necessary because floating point arithmetic is not associative, and while the same set of lookups will be performed, we aren't guaranteed that they will complete in the same order.
+Then, after each lookup is completed, the lookup parameters and the cross section vector are hashed together.
+This local hash is then atomically added to a global running hash.

-Note that the verification mode runs much slower, due to the use of critical regions within the threading loop.
+Note that the verification mode runs much slower, due to the use of atomics within the threading loop.

+Below are the expected checksums for default runs of each size (-s):

+small : 74966788162
+large : 74994938929

 ==============================================================================
 PAPI Performance Counters